Making Editing Product Variations Simple

 Well, it turns out that in a case such as this, it’s not necessary to actually enable each variation, meaning that since the only thing that changes is when a color is selected, and not the price, we could associate each color with “Any” size.
 We want the main image to change with the color selection, but not with price selection.
 So we only need to manage the number of color variations, and not the number of color variations X number of size variations.
 Phew!

-So if you’re selling something like clothing, don’t get bogged down trying to manage every variation.
+So if you’re selling something like clothing, don’t get bogged down trying to manage every product variation.
 Find out which is the main variable, and focus on that.
 You could save yourself a lot of time and frustration!

 Share: